Meaning of Hygge Revealed at Denmark’s Northern Tip

 Now, my anticipation mounted as I walked through a wild landscape of pale sea grass, swathes of heather in pinkish and sienna hues and gnarled fir trees with branches contorted by the wind.
 Mounting a small slope, I saw the spare lines of the solitary edifice rising from dunes and stood still there for several minutes, breathing in the salty sea air and fragrant aroma of pine, absorbing the sight of a half-buried faith.

 Feeling content in this serene and mysterious place, I photographed the white-washed tower protruding from a rolling hill, the lines of its roof ascending like steps to its peak.
-The structure almost seemed to radiate in the in the extended “magic hour” of one of Denmark’s long summer days.
+The structure almost seemed to radiate in the extended “magic hour” of one of Denmark’s long summer days.

 My fascination with the area’s ambiance was only heightened as I learned more about the history of the church, officially named Ste.
 Laurentius, and the neighboring community.